(2026-05-31 revised)

-This post is based on a few conceptual rules of IRAs and Roth IRAs.
+This post is based on a few conceptual rules of traditional IRAs (TIRAs) and Roth IRAs.
 But don't forget the details that I have not mentioned - converting, eligibility, age, time limits, etc. And don't forget - THE RULES MAY CHANGE.

 Occasionally you may see an article questioning the use of Roth IRA, Roth 401K, etc. and suggesting that 90% of us should not be using the Roth versions of retirement accounts.
 I do not recommend or disparage using Roth accounts to build your retirement savings.
-I have suggested converting your IRA to a Roth IRA (in pieces, not all at once) when conditions make it advantageous.
+I have suggested converting your TIRA to a Roth IRA (in pieces, not all at once) when conditions make it advantageous.

 Certainly Roth accounts are not the better place for some people.
 I have no idea what the percentage is.
 Roth is not generally used while working, in my experience, because people like the tax break of a pretax account.
 And for older people, Roth accounts were not available at work for most of their working life.